MatteoJoliveau/stories/content/skyfarer/combat.md

   Players with the *Stoker* Profession are proficient with this station.
 - **The Communication Room** is used to signal other crafts and ports.
 It is used to intimidate enemies and convince them to comply, or desist from attacking the players.
-  Players with the *Signaller* or *First Officer* Profession are proficient with this station.
+  Players with the *Signaller* Profession is proficient with this station.

 One player can decide to perform only **one** of the following rolls per turn: